 I was shocked when one of our clients got up during an Open Enrollment meeting and let all of his employees know that if they got a bill in the mail for medical services to “assume the bill isn’t right–no matter what.”
 That was some shocking and unexpected advice, but time and time again that wisdom has proved right more often than it has been wrong.
 So, I now request of you, assume the bill is wrong and let’s dive into discovering if you owe money to a doctor or medical provider.

 Does the bill match what your insurance says you owe?

 If you have health insurance, each service you receive becomes a “claim”.
 Sometimes you owe 100% for that service, sometimes you owe zero, and sometimes you owe a portion.
 To understand what the bill says versus what the insurance says, you need to compare those two sources of information.
 If you have a bill from a doctor’s office, you should also have an “EOB” or Explanation of Benefits from your insurance company.
 Now, you may get those in the mail or they may be posted online in your Member Login.

 Wait, you haven’t created your Member Login yet?
 Don’t worry, today is the day to get started.
 And good news, these websites have become extremely user friendly and many keep a quick dashboard of what you owe or what you don’t owe.
 Some even have the ability to pay the correct amount you owe to the provider directly through your member portal.
 And, if you have one of the really cool and innovative plans, your insurance company might have already paid the bill on your behalf and negotiated the lowest amount for you in advance.
-Seriously, if you have never taken a look at @Apostrophe or @Flume, you are missing out.

 Back to reading that insurance statement that says what you owe